Jacxk/Screen-To-RGB/index.md

 Besides there are some presets that can be installed.

 ## Supported Software
-* :heavy_check_mark: iCue: Corsair
+* ✔️ iCue: Corsair
-* :pencil2: Govee
+* ✏️ Govee
-* :x: RGB Fusion
+* ❌ RGB Fusion
-* :x: Razer Chroma
+* ❌ Razer Chroma
-* :x: ASROCK POLYCHROME
+* ❌ ASROCK POLYCHROME
-* :x: Philips Hue
+* ❌ Philips Hue

-:heavy_check_mark: Fully Supported,
+✔️ Fully Supported,
-:pencil2: Working on it,
+✏️ Working on it,
-:x: Not yet supported
+❌ Not yet supported

 ## Modes
 * Screen Reactive: Synchronize your LEDs with the screen.